top of page

 Having left the mountains behind, we now cross the vast Argentine Pampas famed for its agriculture and notably for its beef cattle – great news for the steak lovers amongst you as the steaks in these parts are sensational – and huge.
 An ever-changing field-scape that accompanies the (generally) downhill journey may also bring you face to face with the gauchos of the region; and plenty of hearty food and drink to re-energise in the evenings and at our well-stocked pit stops as we fuel you across the continent.
 The challenge of the distance remains, with some big days in the saddle.
 But the ‘supportive’ nature of the route profile allows you to get those kilometres done, as you make your way gradually eastwards, towards the bright lights of Buenos Aires.

 A bustling, multi-cultural colossus of 15 million people.
-Our route keeps us to the north of the main hubbub of the city as we aim for the obligatory dip of a wheel in the Atlantic Ocean; and a chilled beer.
+Our route keeps us to the south and west of the main hubbub of the city as we aim for the obligatory dip of a wheel in the Atlantic Ocean; and a welcome beer.
 That’s it!
 You’ve crossed a continent using the power of your legs.
 Chapeau indeed.
-Time now for a proper celebration with steaks and Malbec, most likely.
-If the legs will take it, possibly a spot of Flamenco, too!
+Time now for a slap-up BBQ or sinilsr meal once we finish and a toast with a chilled beer, a soft drink or perhaps a hearty glass of Malbec.

 After our final breakfast together, we will whisk you and your kit/ bike from the hotel to Buenos Aires International airport for onward journeys.
 Or choose to stay around in this exciting city and see more of the sights.